Is it time for US teachers to carry guns?

 Fourteen years after Columbine, and eight miles down the road, Littleton suffered another shooting.
 Karl Pierson, 18, went to Arapahoe High School in December 2013 with two guns and shot 17-year-old Clare Davis in the head, before killing himself in the school's library.

 One of the first police officers on the scene that day was Swat team member Quinn Cunningham.
-Still a serving officer, he now trains teachers to carry firearms and respond to active shooter situations.
+Still a serving officer, he now runs three-day active-shooter training sessions for armed teachers.

-The three-day "Faster" training courses - funded by the Ohio-based Buckeye Firearms Foundation - include a day of "mindset development" - which involves preparing teachers for the possibility that they will have to shoot dead one of their own students.
+The "Faster" training courses - funded by Coloradans for Civil Liberties and the Independence Institute - include a day of "mindset development" - preparing teachers for the possibility that they will have to shoot dead one of their own students.

 Mr Cunningham, 44, asks the teachers to close their eyes and imagine the student entering the classroom with a gun.
 In reality, a teacher might have just a split-second to assess the situation and respond.
 This is the most difficult and emotional part of the training, and reduces some of the participants to tears.